 We are essentially a service for people aged between 18-65 years old.
 However, in some circumstances we continue to provide a service for individuals who reach the age of 65 years old and beyond.
 This ensures continuity of care for the individual.
 The needs of the person using the service would be assessed through person centred care planning.
 If any adaptations are needed, we can provide these in collaboration with the local team and relevant agencies.

 Through skilled person centred assessment, formulation and positive behaviour planning we aim to support people in their own homes within the community to maximise independence, dignity and choice.
-We provide a personalised service for the individual with emphasis on gaining more independence, community access and inclusion.
+We provide a personalised service for the individual with emphasis on gaining more independence,access to their local community and inclusion.
 This is individualised and planned with the person using the service and other people in their care package to ensure the highest standards of care and consistency for the individual.

 Our aim is to provide support to enable the individual to either remain in their own home or to move from a more restricted environment into their own home.
 We do this by supporting them to maintain and/or rebuild their life skills and by helping them to access the community in a safe way and develop positive social networks of support.